softwaretechnik-berlin/geojson-renderer/README.md

 ### Backlog

+- [ ] Add properties view for HTML and potentially SVG target format, so that user can click features and see properties from the geojson file.
+        - [ ] Add the feature. **Work in Progress**
+        - [ ] Clean-up the solution.
+        - [ ] Add an option whether to include viewer.
+- [ ] Add feature list to HTML format, so that user can click in a textual list to highlight feature in map and see its properties.
 - [ ] Make caching work with different tile sources (potentially just use an http cache)
 - [ ] Fix SVG to PNG rendering to have proper high-res bitmaps.
 - [ ] Provide our own PNG rendering that uses batik only to render the GeoJSON